-I picked up the 1084s monitor, and on first boot, it looked good, I was impressed it was still working after all these years.
-However, a few minutes later I noticed a high-pitched whine.
+I picked up the 1084s monitor, and on the first boot, it looked good.
+I was impressed it was still working after all these years.
+However, a few minutes later, I noticed a high-pitched whine.
 Uh-oh, I knew this was not a good sign.
 A little bit of Googling and I found out that this is usually a problem with the flyback, and while I'm technical and can build PC's this is way outside my comfort zone — especially when you consider these old CRT's are known for storing up a lot of electricity inside them.

 The whine goes away after it's been on for 20 minutes, but the issue does mean the monitor probably has limited life left in it unless it's fixed.
-I plan to sell the monitor back on eBay at some point, so hopefully, someone that can fix the issue will pick it up.
+I plan to sell the monitor back on eBay at some point, so hopefully, someone that can resolve the issue will pick it up.

 I got the machine up and running, and the first few games I tried looked glorious on the old CRT monitor.
-I was delighted, however, I then tied to launch Cannon Fodder, Syndicate, Monkey Island, and a few others and each one greeted me with the following error "Can't Allocate SahdowMem".
+I was delighted.
+However, I then tied to launch Cannon Fodder, Syndicate, Monkey Island, and a few others, and each one greeted me with the following error "Can't Allocate SahdowMem".
 Urgh.

 Again, I turned to eBay and found an 8MB RAM upgrade.
-I installed this via the trapdoor in the bottom of the Amiga.
+I installed this via the trapdoor at the bottom of the Amiga.
 I was pleasantly surprised to find it took less than 5 minutes to install.
 I never thought I'd see myself buying RAM and upgrading 30-year-old hardware in 2017, but here we are.

-If you really want to push the boat out, you can try and get your hands on an accelerator, something like the Blizzard or Apollo — these have up to 128Mb RAM and a 68030 or 68040 Processor and offer a blistering performance enhancement.
-I decided not to go this route as they can be somewhat pricey.
+If you want to push the boat out, you can try and get your hands on an accelerator, something like the Blizzard or Apollo — these have up to 128Mb RAM and a 68030 or 68040 Processor and offer a blistering performance enhancement.
+However, I decided not to go this route as they can be somewhat pricey.

 Personal Top 20 Amiga Games

 I'd forgotten how many of the best games I'd played as a child were actually on the Amiga, as I dug deeper I kept finding classics that I'd forgotten about.
-The vast breadth and depth of the Amiga games library is seriously impressive.
+The vast breadth and depth of the Amiga games library are seriously impressive.

 While we've come a long way in 30 years, some of the games don't hold up as well as I remember.
 Thankfully, there are a bunch of games that still look good, sound great, and are fun to play.
 Some of them could even give modern games a run for their money.

-The other game I loved from this era was "Solomon's Key", unfortunately, it was one of the few games that was only on the Atari ST and never made its way to the Amiga.
+The other game I loved from this era was "Solomon's Key", unfortunately, it was one of the few games that were only on the Atari ST and never made its way to the Amiga.
 Here's a list of games that didn't make my top 20 but are still worth mentioning: